-Laws of thermodynamics and basic defenitions-Adiabatic equation of a perfect gas-Thermodynamic potentials- Examples from classical and quantum physics- - Thermodynamic probability -Boltzman entropy relation - Density of states - Expression for density of states in energy space and momentum space
+Laws of thermodynamics and basic defenitions-Adiabatic equation of a perfect gas-Thermodynamic potentials- Examples from classical and quantum physics- - Thermodynamic probability -Boltzman entropy relation.

 Maxwell relations-Calculation of entropy changes in reversible processes.
 The principle of increase of entropy - The Clausius-Clayperon equation - Van der Waals equation of state- virial theorem- Limitations of Van der Waals equation of state.